eclipse-esmf/esmf-sdk-js-schematics-demo/README.md

 git clone https://github.com/eclipse-esmf/esmf-sdk-js-schematics-demo.git
 ```

-To start the demo application and e2e test select the desired version, or read [Angular 14 DEMO App](/angular14-demo-app/README.md).
+To launch the demo application and execute the e2e tests, please refer to the detailed guide available in the [Angular 14 DEMO App](/angular14-demo-app/README.md).

 ## License